paretoman/votekit/tutorial/issues.md

 ## Election Model

-* Could use computational geometry to make line arrangment.
+* Could use computational geometry to make line arrangement.
 * Need to make districts predictable.
 At least for squares.
 * Multi-phase elections.